An ad-free and cookie-free website.

 R-Squared is a measure of the strength of the relationship between two data sets, often called variables.
 With investments it is used for statistical interpretations, most commonly for single-variable linear regressions.

-R-squared is a measure of the strength of the relationship between two data sets.
-For investments it is used for statistical interpretations.
-The R refers to Pearson's R, or r, from correlation and is calculated by squaring the correlation between a pair of securities.
+The R refers to Pearson's R, sometimes just r, from correlation and is calculated by squaring the correlation. between a pair of securities.
 This transforms the correlation scale, of -1 to +1, to an easily interpreted scale of 0 to 1.
-On the one end, 0 indicates no relationship and 1 indicates a perfect linear relationship.
+On the one end, 0 indicates no relationship and 1 indicates a perfect linear relationship between the variables.

 Doc: Who remembers why it is important to

 review R-Squared with beta.

 Mia: Even a random shotgun pattern has a line of best fit.